Philipp Haller and Stephen Tu

 instead of blocking the sending actor until a response is received,

-can be used to retrieve
+they return Future instances.
+A Future can be used to retrieve

 the response of the receiver once it is available; it can also be